The sixth annual Southwest Minnesota Toward Zero Deaths (TZD) regional workshop was held at the RACC in Redwood Falls last week....

 While the numbers are on the decline, the ultimate goal is zero, and efforts continue to focus on getting accomplishing that goal.
 Huseby said the goal is to drop the number below 350 by the end of 2014 and to decrease the number of serious injuries in crashes to below 850.
 He said in 2011 there were 1,159 serious injury crashes in Minnesota.

-Page 2 of 2 - One of the major points of emphasis for the state is to increase seat belt use.
+One of the major points of emphasis for the state is to increase seat belt use.
 Huseby said the national average is 93 percent, and in Minnesota the average is 82 percent.